Ariwodo16/Python-API-Challenge/README.md

 * Ensure your repository has regular commits and a thorough README.md file.

 * Lastly, remember that this is a challenging activity.
 Push yourself!
 If you complete this task, you can safely say that you've gained a strong understanding of the core foundations of data analytics, and it will only get better from here.
-Good luck!
+Good luck!!!

 ## Rubric